Genomics-CRT/Data-Science-For-Life-Science/README.md

 Github is a free website where users can access code repositories, and create their own repositories to store code, notes and small files of data (max 100MB).
 As the workshop is being conducted via github, we strongly encourage participants to create a github account.

 A guide on how to set up a Github account, navigate the website and workshop repository is available [here](https://github.com/Genomics-CRT/Data-Science-For-Life-Science/blob/master/Getting%20started/GitHub%20Basics.md).

+#### Linux Subsystem (Windows Users)
+A late addition to the workshop, we have decided to cover UNIX shell scripting in week 7.
+Participants with Linux or Mac OS systems will not need to follow this installation step, as both systems are derivatives of UNIX, sharing core libraries and applications like GNU tools.

+For **windows 10** users, you can install Windows Sub-system for Linux (WSL).
+This distribution consists of a Linux environment compiled through Windows and enables most native command-line tools, utilities and binaries from Linux to run on Windows: the users can now run Bash scripts and all popular Linux command-line tools like sed, awk, grep, sort, apt, ssh and others.
+This will allow most participants to engage with week 7 shell scripting exercises.

+A tutorial for windows users to install WSL has been prepared

 #### Zoom meeting
 * `Thursday 16th 2-3pm`.